peteroupc/peteroupc.github.io/randomfunc.md

 > 1. `PNorm(vec, p)`, also known as &#x2113;<sub>`p`</sub> norm, is a generalized notion of distance. `p` can be any number 0 or greater, or can be infinity.  `PNorm(vec, 2)` is the "usual" distance and, for instance, forms the "usual" versions of spheres, while `PNorm(vec, infinity)` forms a hypercube.
 > 2. The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) contains an optimized method for points on a circle (2-dimensional sphere, `p=2`).
 >
-> **Example:** To generate a random point on the surface of a cylinder running along the Z axis, generate random X and Y coordinates on a circle and generate a random Z coordinate by `RNDRANGEMinMaxExc(mn, mx)`, where `mn` and `mx` are the highest and lowest Z coordinates possible.
+> **Example:** To generate a random point on the surface of a cylinder running along the z-axis, generate random x- and y-coordinates on a circle and generate a random z-coordinate by `RNDRANGEMinMaxExc(mn, mx)`, where `mn` and `mx` are the highest and lowest z-coordinates possible.

 <a id=Random_Points_Inside_a_Box_Ball_Shell_or_Cone></a>